 - female gender

 More than half of reported cases involve either mother-daughter or sister-sister pairs.
 The primary plays a dominant role, while the secondary plays a submissive role.
 In some cases, the entire family becomes involved; an 11-member family suicide reported in India was suspected to be due to shared psychosis.

 There was a fascinating case report in the Archives of Sexual Behaviour that described a married couple involving a female primary and male secondary.
 The shared delusional belief was that the husband was being financially exploited by a mistress (whom he worked with) and was being given drugs and forced to have sex with her.
 While he did not have memories of events his wife described, he was entirely certain that they occurred and didn’t question any of it.

 In terms of treatment, perhaps the biggest challenge is getting the pair (or system) to accept the need for treatment.
-The atypical antipsychotics aripirprazole and quetiapine appear to be most effective for medication treatment.
+The atypical antipsychotics aripiprazole and quetiapine appear to be most effective for medication treatment.
 It helps to separate the person or people with the secondary disorder from the person with the primary disorder, as the secondary’s delusions often don’t persist following separation.
-One would guess that you’d need to throw a lifetime of therapy would probably need to be thrown into the mix as well.
+One would guess that you’d need to throw a lifetime of therapy into the mix as well.